openairplay/openairplay/README.md

-ubuntu-airplay 0.0.22 !frozen
+ubuntu-airplay 0.0.23
 ===

 I have always been annoyed about how iOS, Mac OSX, and all of Apples proprietary hardware/software has inhibited so many of us technology savvy people.

 Project Status:
 ---
-The GUI is mostly working and I have basic Python to Ruby things figured out.
-Now I'm waiting on [this issue](https://github.com/elcuervo/airplay/issues/70#issuecomment-85132968) to be resolved so that I can load the full list of Airplay Receivers as options.
+I've found multiple other open source projects which can interface with airplay servers, now I need to implement some.
+I know that it's possible to stream video, pictures, and sound is supported from Pulseaudio, but this project won't be complete without screensharing.

+I am currently learning and planning how to move forward.

 Project Details:
 ---
-Right now it's Python 2 & 3 using the QT system from PyQt4.
+Right now it's Python 3 using the QT system from PyQt4.
-It is made to support Ubuntu only, but I'm trying to make this thing OS-independent.
+It is designed for Ubuntu/Linux only, but I'm trying to make this thing OS-independent.
-From my last testing, this ran fine on my Dad's Windows 8 laptop.
+From my last testing, this ran fine on my Dad's Windows 8 laptop, and I've tested 14.04-15.04.

 Requirements:
 ---